 There is an easier way to make neem soap.
 It's called melt and pour soap.
 The problem with this neem soap recipe is that you can only add small amounts of neem oil to your soap, about 5%.
 (Maybe 10%, at the very most, but that will result in a very oily neem soap bar.)

 You still get a great neem soap for everyday use that will benefit your skin or hair a lot.
-What you can't do is produce extra strength neem soap to treat parasite infections or other serious skin problems.
-Extra strength neem soap has a neem oil content of at least 20%, often more.
+What you can't do is produce maximum strength neem soap to treat parasite infections or other serious skin problems.
+Maximum strength neem soap has a neem oil content of at least 20%.

 Then again, in my personal experience neem oil is so potent that you don't really need extra strength.
 Plus, there is another way to increase the medicinal value of your neem soap...